IronBeagle404/terminal-timer/README.md

 ### I plan to add the following things :
 - comments in the code
 - an ASCII drawing of the timer
-- some actual beeping sound when the timer reaches the end

 ### Requirements
 I don't think there are any actual requirements to this but let me know if you find some.